mhoc/msgoraph/README.md

 This library is in pre-release, and as such the Go Import Compatibility Rule does not apply.
 Backward-incompatible changes should be expected between all tagged versions and commits.

+## Example Usage

+We'll get more examples on how to use this library online as it matures.

+For the time being, check out [msgraph-cli](https://github.com/mhoc/msgraph-cli), which uses msgoraph to power most of its internals.
+That should give a sense of how using this library works, at least in terms of the version that the cli pins against.

 ## Supported Features

 - Authorization on behalf of a user